Safety netting is a cornerstone of paediatric practice.

-Acute illness remains one of the most important causes of childhood mortality in the UK.
-Early illness is notoriously non-specific.
+Acute illness remains one of the UK’s most important causes of childhood mortality.
+Early infection is notoriously non-specific.
 Take meningitis.
-In only half of cases, diagnosis is made at the first presentation.
+A diagnosis is made at the first presentation in only half of cases.
 So what do we do?
 We must educate parents about uncertainty.
 Discuss the potential for deterioration.
 Explain the importance of seeking further help if necessary.
-We must safety net.
+We must have a safety net.

 What is it?

 The term was first formally described in 1987.
-Today, it has come to mean “advice about what to do and what to look out for to empower parents and carers to seek help if the child’s condition deteriorates further or if they need more support.”
+It means “advice about what to do and what to look out for to empower parents and carers to seek help if the child’s condition deteriorates further or if they need more support.”

 What else should it cover?